I’ve been banging on about it for a while now and I finally did it – I made a dog poo composter. It was surprisingly easy!

 - Grinder or saw

 - Optional – saw dust, compost/leaves

-- Get an old bucket with a lid – an appropriate size to the amount of dog poop you will be putting in there, i.e if you have a German Shepherd get a big bucket.
-We have two Jack Russells so I just got an old 20L bucket that we had previously used to put dirty cloth nappies in – I would say is a medium in size.
+- Get an old bucket with a lid – an appropriate size to the amount of dog poop you will be putting in there, i.e. if you have a German Shepherd get a big bucket.
+We have two Jack Russells so I just got an old 20L bucket that we had previously used to put dirty cloth nappies in – I would say it is a medium in size.

 - Dig a hole in the ground, big enough so that the bucket will sit at least 3/4 of the way in, and preferably somewhere shady – you don’t want to cook the poop in summer!